The Best Treatments For Adult & Hormonal Acne, According To Dermatologists

 If you, like me, had severe acne as a teenager, there was one proverbial light (more like "lie," in my case) at the end of the tunnel: "Your skin will clear up when you're older!"
 Family and friends repeated this to me in an effort to console my deep-ridden anxiety about the state of my skin.

 While everyone's skin is different, I have yet to reach this promised land of acne-free skin at 28.
 Spoiler alert: "Perfect skin" doesn't exist, which is fine!
 However, the truth is acne in your teens and acne in your adult years aren't one and the same.
-In fact, my teenage regimen doesn't resemble my current one at all, TBH.
+In fact, my teenage regimen doesn't resemble my current one at all.

 While everyone's skin is different, I have yet to reach this promised land of acne-free skin at 28.
 Spoiler alert: "Perfect skin" doesn't exist, which is fine!
 However, the truth is acne in your teens and acne in your adult years aren't one and the same.
-In fact, my teenage regimen doesn't resemble my current one at all, TBH.
+In fact, my teenage regimen doesn't resemble my current one at all.

 "There are plenty of misconceptions about adult acne," dermatologist Mona Gohara, MD, tells Refinery29.
 "A common one is that adult acne is caused by having a poor diet or not washing your face enough.
 Above all, it’s mostly caused by hormone changes."